jj99991/964/userguide.md

 ```

-### Step 5: Execute the Streamlit Web Application
+### Step 5: Start the Streamlit Web Application

-Launch the live local rendering server by executing the primary script hook which automatically opens a browser tab:
+Launch the app by executing the following command:

 ```powershell
 streamlit run app.py